 It has been noted that Nuno prefers to work with a tight-knit squad, avoiding issues such as discontentment from players consistently left out.

-Yet, European qualification surely means greater strength in depth is needed, so a couple of wide players, another striker and perhaps a new back-up goalkeeper could be brought in.
+Yet, European qualification surely means greater strength in depth is needed, so a couple of wide players, a central midfielder, another striker, and perhaps a new back-up goalkeeper could be brought in.

 Ramon Sosa and possibly Jota Silva may leave too, so Forest could do with recruiting some fresh blood to play on either wing - particularly if Elanga or Hudson-Odoi also depart.